-Brazilian Jiu Jitsu Club and blog located in Auckland / Epsom / New Zealand contact us on firstname.lastname@example.org.
+Brazilian Jiu Jitsu Clubs and blog located in Auckland / Sandringham and Epsom / New Zealand contact us on firstname.lastname@example.org.

 The curse of the blue belt and the pyramid of needs